California Drowsy Driving Auto Accidents

 You may not know how to react after a truck accident—in many cases, you may be physically incapable of taking swift action, let alone conducting an independent investigation.

 Even if you are able to walk away from the scene of a crash visibly unscathed, taking legal action against a transportation company can be unexpectedly difficult.
-While you may consider filing a personal injury lawsuit against the driver, it is possible that employer misconduct or a manufacturing defect contributed to your accident or injuries.
+While you may consider filing a personal injury lawsuit against the driver, it is possible that employer misconduct or a manufacturing defect contributed to your accident or injury.

 - Investigating the scene of the accident